tracim/tracim/doc/frontend/tables.md

 The column is similar to a React Component, but it is not.
 A column needs to be stored in `frontend_lib/src/columns`

-A column should be designed to be reusable in different tables!
+A column should be designed to be reusable in different tables.
 (As long as the input data matches the expected format)

 ### How to create a new column